Sin Limites

 "Sin Limites" is a four-track EP recorded by Belgian/Dutch Eurodance group 2 Unlimited.

 Release

 Sin Limites was released in 1994 as a collector's item in Chile and the US.

-The EP did not chart in these territories.
+It did not chart in these territories.

 Content

 Sin Limites is a collection of four hits from 2 Unlimited, but all choruses are sung by Anita in Spanish.
 The rap lyrics by Ray were the same as the English version releases of the singles.

 During tours of Spanish speaking countries, Anita would often sing the Spanish versions of the songs.
 One of the most notable concert performances was the 1996 Vina Del Mar show in Chile.